juliaguida/oystercard/pills/stripe.md

 <% end %>
 ```

-Now let's customize the default Stripe code to suit our purposes.
+Now let's customise the default Stripe code to suit our purposes.
 The charges controller will need a change to the new method:

 ```ruby
 def new